-Baumol's classification distinguishes between the Marshallian-Schumpeterian concept of productive entrepreneurship on one hand and its redistributive or destructive alternatives on the other hand.
-The crucial role is then played by market institutions, which must provide incentives preventing entrepreneurs from getting engaged in redistributive, predatory or destructive ventures.
-The initial inclinations of early communist 'entrepreneurship' aimed excessively at exploitative, redistributive and destructive activities were gradually curbed by the post-Stalinist reforms.
+Baumol's classification distinguishes between the Marshallian-Schumpeterian concept of productive entrepreneurship on the one hand and its redistributive or destructive alternatives on the other hand.
+The crucial role is then played by market institutions, which must provide incentives preventing entrepreneurs from engaging in redistributive, predatory, or destructive ventures.
+The initial inclinations of early communist 'entrepreneurship', aimed excessively at exploitative, redistributive, and destructive activities, were gradually curbed by the post-Stalinist reforms.
 Therefore, however bizarre the organisation of the communist economies may have been, there was also some amount of entrepreneurship to be found in them, regardless of the fact that the private ownership of capital was strictly limited.

-3. The social structure of entrepreneurship before and during communism
+5.3.
+The social structure of entrepreneurship before and during communism

-Motivations towards entrepreneurship in the formerly Soviet-dominated countries have two sets of roots: capitalist and communist.
-As to the former, Central European and Baltic countries were able to rely on the cultural principles that their societies had been based on two or three generations earlier.
+The motivation towards entrepreneurship in the formerly Soviet-dominated countries has two sets of roots: capitalist and communist.
+With regard to the former, Central European and Baltic countries were able to draw on the cultural principles that their societies were based on two or three generations earlier.

-Actually the legacy of Czech capitalist consciousness during the communist days could be traced to the traditions of F. Palacký (1798-1876), K. Havlíček (1821-1856) or T. Baťa (1876-1932), who were liberals of cosmopolitan background, stressing the build-up of Czech bourgeois vitality in contrast to the local religious, nationalistic or agricultural sentiments, as it was common among conservatives at that time.
+The legacy of Czech capitalist consciousness during the communist era can be traced back to František Palacký (1798-1876), Karel Havlíček (1821-1856), and Tomáš Baťa (1876-1932), who were liberals with a cosmopolitan background and stressed the need to strengthen the vitality of the Czech bourgeois in opposition to local religious, nationalistic or agricultural sentiments, an emphasis common shared by conservatives at that time.
 In 1913 the Czech Lands were the most industrially developed part of the Hapsburg Empire, competing technologically and commercially with the most advanced countries in Europe.
-The brand names of Škoda, Křižík, Kolben, Bata, Avia and Jawa, Tatra or Živnobanka were the entrepreneurial flagships of international competitiveness.
+The brand names of Škoda, Křižík, Kolben, Baťa, Avia, Jawa, Tatra, and Živnobanka were the entrepreneurial flagships of international competitiveness.
 This trend continued during the period of Czechoslovak independence in 1918-1938.
-In 1948 the Czech Lands had the most competitive economy of Central/Eastern Europe, with a long tradition of openness to the world (Benacek, 2003).
-The following principles characterized the Czech society and formed the economic development before 1939 (see de Ménil, Maurel, 1993):
+In 1948 the Czech Lands had the most competitive economy of Central/Eastern Europe, with a long tradition of openness to the world [Benáček 2003].
+The following principles characterised Czech society and shaped its economic development before 1939 [see de Ménil and Maurel 1993]:

-- Reliance on democracy; - A combination of market competition with foreign trade controls, cartels and bureaucratic interventions; - Restrictive monetary policy and convertibility; - Enforcement of private property rights; - Liberal attitude towards religion and other nationalities; - Competition between Czechs and the local German and Jewish minorities; - Intensive free trading, mainly with its Western and Southern neighbouring countries; - Division of labour and specialization in labour and human capital-intensive industries.
+- Confidence on democracy; - Combining market competition with foreign trade controls, cartels, and bureaucratic regulations: - A restrictive monetary policy and convertibility; - The enforcement of private property rights; - A liberal attitude towards religion and other nationalities; - Competition between Czechs and the local German and Jewish minorities; - Intensive free trade, mainly with the country's Western and Southern neighbouring countries: - The division of labour and specialisation in labour and human capital-intensive industries.

-It is interesting to notice how, in mere three years (1990-92), the Czech society returned to these principles, which the external political forces had been trying to suppress systematically for 50 years.
-The legacy of capitalism and recollections of self-reliance were most useful in situations where the workers had to resort to moonlighting and bartering to support themselves.
+It is interesting to notice how within just three years (1990-1992) Czech society was able to re-embrace these principles, which external political forces had been trying to suppress systematically for fifty years.
+The legacy of capitalism and the memory of self-reliance were most useful in situations where workers had to resort to moonlighting and bartering to support themselves.
 This penurious situation was a result not just of the shortage of products but was also due to the fact that employment in the nomenklatura hierarchies was not open to everyone on the basis of talent.